2017 24 Hours of Daytona: Practice and qualifying

 In Thursday afternoon's 90-minute four-group qualifying, each category had separate 15-minute sessions.
-Regulations stipulated that teams nominate one qualifying driver, with the fastest laps determining each class' starting order.
-The IMSA arranged the grid to put Prototypes ahead of the PC, GTLM and GTD cars.
+Regulations stipulated that teams nominate one qualifying driver, with the fastest laps determining each class's starting order.
+IMSA arranged the grid to put Prototypes ahead of the PC, GTLM and GTD cars.
 Barbosa received his first career pole position with a 1:36.903 class lap record in Mustang Sampling's Cadillac.
 His teammate Cameron qualified the sister WER entry 0.072 seconds slower in second, and Jani's third-place Rebellion entry was the fastest Oreca car late in the session.
-WTR's Ricky Taylor had the pole position for most of qualifying, before Jani's lap demoted him to fourth.
+WTR's Ricky Taylor had the pole position for most of qualifying before Jani's lap demoted him to fourth.
 The ESM duo of Hartley and Ryan Dalziel qualified fifth and sixth.
-The DragonSpeed Oreca did not participate in qualifying because the team received permission from the IMSA to switch to the spare tub from their spare car to replace the one damaged beyond repair by Duval's second-practice-session accident.
+The DragonSpeed Oreca did not participate in qualifying because the team received permission from IMSA to switch to the spare tub from their spare car to replace the one damaged beyond repair by Duval's second-practice-session accident.

 French took the PC pole position for Performance Tech with a 1:42.559 time, set on his final lap with five minutes left.
 Mowlem qualified the No. 26 BAR1 entry second, and Buddy Rice's sister No. 20 car was third after leading the class for most of the session.
 Ford took the first three GTLM positions, led by its No. 66 car driven by Joey Hand (whose benchmark time of 1:43.473 was 0.231 seconds faster than Richard Westbrook's second-place No. 67 entry); Pla's No. 68 car was third.
-Pla avoided damaging his car on the tyre barrier at the International Horseshoe with less than five minutes left.
+Pla avoided damaging his car on the tire barrier at the International Horseshoe with less than five minutes left.
 The fastest Porsche was Pilet's No. 911 RSR in fourth, and the highest-placed Ferrari was Vilander's fifth-place No. 62 488 GTE.
 Ferrari qualified first and second in GTD, led by Spirit of Race's Pier Guidi (1:47.099) over Scuderia Corsa's Balzan by 0.018 seconds after Balzan's final lap was slower.
 Marco Sørensen qualified the Aston Martin third, ahead of Matteo Cairoli's fourth-place Manthey Porsche and Mirko Bortolotti's fifth-place No. 11 GRT Lamborghini.